avazquezmaldonado/CardMatch/README.md

 Backend runs on **http://localhost:4000**

 ### Frontend Setup
-Open `frontend/index.html` in a browser, or run a simple HTTP server:
+Open `frontend/index.html` in a browser, or use Python's HTTP server:
 ```bash
 python3 -m http.server 8000
 # Visit http://localhost:8000/frontend/
 ```

+## How It Works

+1. **User Input** → Enter credit score, spending amounts, preferences
+2. **Eligibility Filter** → Backend checks if you qualify for each card
+3. **Score Calculation** → For each eligible card: (monthly × 12 × rate × point value) - annual fee
+4. **Apply Modifiers** → Boost score if card matches your preferences
+5. **Rank & Display** → Sort by annual value, show top 3 + best by category

 ## API